Michael Lameck

-Michael Lameck, known as Ata (born 15 September 1949), is a former German footballer.
+Michael Lameck, known as Ata (born 15 September 1949) is a German former professional footballer who played as a left-back or sweeper.

 Career

 Lameck started his career during the Regionalliga West 1969–70 season with Schwarz-Weiß Essen.
 During his time in Bochum from 1972 until 1988, he played a total of 518 matches in the Bundesliga, and is thereby the record holder for most matches played for the Ruhr Valley team while being ninth on the all-time Bundesliga list for matches played.
 Additionally, he holds the distinction of having played the most matches in Bundesliga history without ever receiving a cap for national duty.